DamascenoV/Pelnance/README.md

 # Pelnance

-WIP (Work in Progress) - This is still in beta version so somethings can not work as expected.
+WIP (Work in Progress) - This is still in development version so somethings can not work as expected.
+This is a simple project to learn Phoenix framework / Elixir.

 To start your Phoenix server: